 The CRSB is staffed by a small group of individuals with diverse education and experience, aided by volunteers and contractors.

-Formerly the Certification and Programs Director, Monica Hadarits is Executive Director of the Canadian Roundtable for Sustainable Beef.
+Monica Hadarits is Executive Director of the Canadian Roundtable for Sustainable Beef.
 She leads the strategic direction, management, funding and stakeholder relations for the organization, and supports the CRSB Council.

 Monica received her master’s degree from the University of Guelph and has focused her career and research on sustainable natural resource use and climate variability in agriculture.
 Monica has family farm roots in Saskatchewan, experience working with rural communities across Canada, and international agriculture research experience in South America.